 Lakewood Construction Accident Lawyers

-If you or someone you love has been injured in a construction accident, Briggs & Briggs is here to help.
+If you or someone you love has been injured in a construction accident, the personal injury attorneys at The Law Offices of Briggs & Briggs are here to help.
 Construction jobs involve a lot of heavy lifting and heavy equipment.
 It should come as no surprise that construction is one of the industries with the highest rates of workplace injuries.
 According to the Washington State Department of Labor & Industries, in 2016, there were 6.4 recordable cases of workplace injuries for every 100 full-time construction workers statewide.
 Employers should be expected to take reasonable steps to keep their workers from being hurt, but all too often, they cut corners or bring in contractors who cause serious injuries.

-At Briggs & Briggs, our Lakewood construction accident attorneys believe that negligent construction companies and contractors should be held accountable for the injuries they cause to their workers.
+At The Law Offices of Briggs & Briggs, our Lakewood construction accident attorneys believe that negligent construction companies and contractors should be held accountable for the injuries they cause to their workers.
 Our firm has been fighting for injury victims in Lakewood, Tacoma, Olympia, Puyallup, Chehalis, and Bremerton for over sixty years.
 Contact our Lakewood injury lawyers today at (253) 588-6696.

 Types of Construction Accidents